Home -- Frequently Asked Questions

 What are those little silver tags on all the trees?

 We are tagging every tree over 4" in diameter (dbh- diameter at breast height) so that we have an accurate picture of the area we're working in and the constraints we need to account for in the design process.
 Tagging the trees allows us to design the project without worrying about running into snags in the field and helps us to avoid removing valuable trees.
-To date, we have tagged over 29,000 trees, and we still have more to go.
+To date, we have tagged over 29,000 trees.

 The tags DO NOT indicate which trees will need to be removed during construction.